 Federal and state laws prohibit retaliation against employees who complain about employment discrimination, harassment, or other activities protected by employment laws.
-Retaliation may consist of an unlawful termination, demotion, abusive treatment, or other unfair actions.
+Retaliation may consist of unlawful termination, demotion, abusive treatment, or other unfair actions.

 The same laws protect employees who assist other employees in pursuing employment discrimination claims.
-Retaliating against an employee for pursing a claim of employment discrimination or harassment or for assisting another employee who has been subjected to discrimination pursue a complaint is unlawful.
+Retaliating against an employee for pursuing a claim of employment discrimination or harassment or for assisting another employee who has been subjected to discrimination pursue a complaint is unlawful.

 Employees are protected from retaliation even if employment discrimination cannot be proven, so long as they have a reasonable belief that it occurred.
 If the employer took any adverse action against an employee for making or participating in a claim of discrimination or harassment, then the employee who was subjected to retaliation may be entitled to a remedy.

 A number of laws prohibit retaliation against employees for engaging in protected activity.
 Those laws protect employees who make discrimination claims due to race, sex or gender, sexual orientation, national origin, religion, age, disability, or membership in any other protected class.
-Those laws also protect employees who complained about harassment or hostile work environment.
+Those laws also protect employees who complain about harassment or a hostile work environment.
 Employees, however, are not protected from retaliation if they are not reporting unlawful conduct.

 Protected activities covered by employment discrimination laws include: